GLP-1 for adults 65 and older.

 Medicare coverage in 2026

-If you have an SURMOUNT-OSA-qualifying sleep apnea diagnosis, that is a third Medicare-eligible pathway for Zepbound as of December 2024.
+If you have a SURMOUNT-OSA-qualifying sleep apnea diagnosis, that is a third Medicare-eligible pathway for Zepbound as of December 2024.
 We maintain a Medicare Advantage PA letter template for OSA with the sleep-study documentation requirements and the trial citations.
 The CV indication template and T2D template are also live.

 Sarcopenia, muscle loss and fall risk